-The Government doubles down on the UK’s superpower in services 14 October 2024 by Greg Thwaites The government has provided the outlines of its new industrial strategy in a Green Paper released today.
+The Government doubles down on the UK’s superpower in services 14 October 2024 by Greg Thwaites The Government has provided the outlines of its new industrial strategy in a Green Paper released today.
 The strategy largely doubles down on the UK’s established role as a global services leader.
-This is welcome.
-For too long, the UK’s strengths in services have either been misunderstood (e.g. that it’s just about banking, when in … Continued READ MORE
+This is welcome, and not just because I counted eleven references to RF work and our Economy 2030 Inquiry, although that was nice. … Continued READ MORE

 Labour market· Pay The labour market is generating fewer jobs, but paying better for those who have one 14 May 2024 by Greg Thwaites Today’s labour market data paint a picture of a labour market that is generating fewer jobs, but paying better for those who do have one.
 This picture is hazy, however, because the data are themselves increasingly uncertain.
 The employment rate is falling The 16-64 employment rate in the ONS’s Labour Force Survey (LFS) was unchanged … Continued READ MORE